dminkovsky/docs/4-rethinkdb-in-practice/publish-subscribe/python.md

 You can run the `tags` and `hierarchy` demos the same way.

-# How we repubsub is implemented #
+# How the library is implemented #

-As mentioned above, the implementation of the repubsub library is built using RethinkDB changefeeds.
+As mentioned above, the repubsub library is built using RethinkDB changefeeds.
 Briefly, here's how it works:

 * Each exchange is a single RethinkDB table
 * Each document in the table has 4 keys: `id`, `topic`, `payload`, and